Sproutbox Garden Raised Bed Review

 Overall experience using the Sproutbox raised garden

-We have had our Sproutbox Garden for just over one year now.
-So far, it has held up as perfect as the first day we built it.
+We have had our Sproutbox Garden for just over two years now.
+So far, it has held up as perfect as the first day I built it.

-One thing to note is that the configuration we chose (5’x5′, 32″ high) is very awkward to use!
-The centre of the garden is difficult to reach and 2.5 cubic yards is a LOT of soil, it was more than we thought it would be.
-However, both of these are mistakes that we made and we are thinking about changing the configuration at some point to make it easier to use.
-If you intend to invest in a 32″ garden, we suggest doing it in any other shape where it is easier to reach around the garden.
+One thing to note is that the configuration I chose (5’x5′, 32″ high) is very awkward to use!
+The centre of the garden is difficult to reach and 2.5 cubic yards is a LOT of soil, it was more than I thought it would be.
+If you intend to invest in a 32″ garden, I suggest doing it in any other shape where it is easier to reach around the garden.

-What we like the best about the garden is its longevity.
-We don’t have to worry about the garden breaking down and having to do all of the tasks that come along with it.
+What I like the best about the garden is its longevity.
+I don’t have to worry about the garden breaking down and having to do all of the tasks that come along with it.

-Overall, our personal thought based on what we have seen online, is that Sproutbox Gardens look best when multiple gardens are bought and placed together.
+In my opinion based on my current gardens and what I’ve seen online, Sproutbox Gardens look best when multiple gardens are bought and placed together.

 Is it worth the money?